aliakbarhyder/JARVIS-releases/README.md

 # J.A.R.V.I.S — MARK XLVIII

-**Official downloads for JARVIS, the real-time voice AI assistant by Quad-A Industries.**
+**Official downloads for JARVIS, the real-time voice AI assistant by Ananix Inc.**

 This repository contains **compiled Windows binaries only**.
 Source code is proprietary and not distributed.